Purpose

 Developer Environment and Tools

-- You may use any developer tools you wish to complete assignments.
+- You may use any developer tools you wish to complete assignments, unless otherwise specified.

 This includes but is not limited to: